francescochecola-hash/war-and-institutional-change-gustav-line/data/raw/README.md

   Replication data obtained from the authors’ replication package, available as Supplementary Data to the published article.

-- Gagliarducci, S., Onorato, M. G., Sobbrio, F., and Tabellini, G. (2020).
+- **Gagliarducci, S., Onorato, M. G., Sobbrio, F., and Tabellini, G. (2020)**
-  *War of the Waves: Radio and Resistance during World War II*.
+  *War of the Waves: Radio and Resistance during World War II*
-  **American Economic Journal: Applied Economics**, 12(4), 1–38.
+  American Economic Journal: Applied Economics, 12(4), 1–38
   https://doi.org/10.1257/app.20190410

   Replication data:
-  Gagliarducci, S., Onorato, M. G., Sobbrio, F., and Tabellini, G. (2020).
+  **Gagliarducci, S., Onorato, M. G., Sobbrio, F., and Tabellini, G. (2020)**
-  *Replication Data for: War of the Waves: Radio and Resistance during World War II*.
+  *Replication Data for: War of the Waves: Radio and Resistance during World War II*
-  American Economic Association / ICPSR.
+  American Economic Association / ICPSR
   https://doi.org/10.3886/E111901V1

 The datasets listed above are used as raw inputs for the analysis pipeline.